 · If the material is being edited or amended in any way, a copy of the final material as it will appear in your publication.

 · Contact details for yourself, including a postal address.

 At present, the response time for permission requests processed outside of RightsLink is around 20 working days.
 We are continuing to make every effort to improve our response times.

 Authors wishing to reuse their own material.
 If you wish to reuse your own article (or an amended version of it) in a new publication of which you are the author, editor or co-editor, prior permission is not required but the source article should be cited in the text and referenced.
-A formal grant of license can be obtained on request if required.Permission is granted free of charge to individual authors of individual journal articles or book chapters (wanting to reuse The Journal of Physiology or Experimental Physiology material) for the following:
+A formal grant of license can be obtained on request if required.Permission is granted free of charge to individual authors of individual journal articles or book chapters (wanting to reuse Experimental Physiology material) for the following:

 o a maximum of three figures (including tables) from a journal article